lsst-it/ittn-016/index.rst

 Introduction
 ============

-The purpose of this document is to outline the Wi-Fi infrastructure high-level design (HLD) for the LSST summit and base sites.
+The purpose of this document is to outline the Wi-Fi infrastructure high-level design (HLD) for the Rubin Observatory summit and base sites.
 It would recommend an architecture based on the requirements set by the project, especially -but not limited to- the Tiger Team in different ICDs and in the documents mentioned in section 1.4.

 The intent of this document is to provide an architecture that fulfills the requirements outlined by the project, keeping in mind current needs but also future growth of the network.
 The HLD does not delve into low-level details (i.e. configuration files, performance analysis, etc...).